openbraininstitute/entitysdk/CONTRIBUTING.md

 i# Contribution Guide

-We would love for you to contribute to the ArchNGV project and help make it better than it is today.
+We would love for you to contribute to the project and help make it better than it is today.
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#got-a-question)